corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/network-map.md

 network map or parameter changes.
 It should be used in all production environments where maximum security and validation checks are required.

-In order to retrieve the network map and parameter data, the signing service will communicate with the Network Map service via its [CENM internal server](#cenm-internal-server).
-This is the only configuration option that is needed if signing is being done via the external signing service.
+In order to retrieve the network map and parameter data, the Signing Service will communicate with the Network Map service via its [CENM internal server](#cenm-internal-server).
+This is the only configuration option that is needed if signing is being done via the external Signing Service.

 ### Cache Timeout